 Quite a number of women dress in traditional covered robes, or may be only a scarf on their head.
 Surprisingly many wear Western, more modern clothes.
 Especially in Damascus, as can be expected.

 The food and the hotels have been slightly more expensive here than in Turkey, and the quality and hygiene worse.
-I have for instance seen it necessary to bring out my sheet sleeping bag a couple of times.
+For instance I have seen it necessary to bring out my sheet sleeping bag a couple of times.
 I have not had completely clean sheets at any time here, only more or less dirty.

 I have spent about nine days here now, seen a bit of the country but far from all.
 It is always like that: The more you get to know a country, the more you realise what you have missed.
 A comfort is that I recognise most of the places and pictures from the tourist brochures.
 Besides I have seen some of the life of present-day Syrians, not just yesterday’s (historic) Syrians the tourist information is pushing in the shape of all the fortresses and ruined cities.